The Sensitivity of PUEO to Cosmogenic Neutrinos and Exotic Physics Scenarios: Exotic physics

 As an example, we consider here the neutrino spectrum predicted from cosmic string cusps as calculated in Ref.~\cite{Berezinsky:2011cp} (the spectrum from cosmic string kinks is similar~\cite{Lunardini_2012}).
 This spectrum depends on several free parameters, including the coupling of moduli to the cosmic strings, $\alpha$, and the mass of the moduli, $m$.
 For $\alpha \sim 1$, the modulus coupling to Standard Model particles will be strongly suppressed, so we focus on the parameter space in which $\alpha$ is very large (values as large as $\alpha \sim 10^{15}$ have been considered in Ref.~\cite{Goldberger:1999un}, for example).

 The spectrum of neutrinos radiated from cosmic strings is given by

-where $p$ is the reconnection probability for cosmic strings, $z_{\nu}$ is the neutrino horizon, and $z_*$ is the redshift at which cosmic string loops transition from modulus-dominated radiation to gravity-dominated radiation.
+where $p$ is the reconnection probability for cosmic strings, and $z_{\nu}$ is the neutrino horizon.
 The minimum redshift from which a neutrino radiated from a cosmic string could plausibly be observed is determined by the rate of bursts and by the minimum radiated neutrino energy, corresponding to the smallest surviving loop size at a given redshift.
 We take the minimum redshift in our integration to be